MicrosoftDocs/windows-dev-docs/hub/android/wsa/index.md

 ## Windows Subsystem for Android™️ Settings

-To modify Windows Subsystem for Android settings, go to: **Start > All Apps > Windows Subsystem for Android™️**.
+To modify Windows Subsystem for Android™️ settings, go to: **Start > All Apps > Windows Subsystem for Android™️**.
 Learn more about specific settings app features: [Manage settings for mobile apps on Windows](https://support.microsoft.com/windows/000f97e8-8c20-490e-9ef4-cd90d903f847).

 ![Screenshot of Latte app settings](../../images/wsa-settings.png)

 ## Test and debug

-To test and debug your app on a Windows 11 device using the Windows Subsystem for Android the following set up steps are required.
+To test and debug your app on a Windows 11 device using the Windows Subsystem for Android™️ the following set up steps are required.

 ### Enable developer mode in Windows Settings

 You must first enable developer mode.
 Open the **[Windows Subsystem for Android™️](#windows-subsystem-for-android-settings)** settings.
 Once open, enable **Developer mode** under **Advanced settings**.

-### Connect to the Windows Subsystem for Android for debugging
+### Connect to the Windows Subsystem for Android™️ for debugging

-To connect to the Windows Subsystem for Android VM for debugging:
+To connect to the Windows Subsystem for Android™️ VM for debugging:

 1. Launch an Android app that was installed using the Amazon Appstore.